-Elder Sign, a Fantasy Board Game for Lovecraft Fans
+Elder Sign, a Fun Board Game for Horror Fans

 Growing up, I loved board games, and I even played some into my college years.
 But then my interest in traditional games faded; the old standbys like Monopoly and Scrabble didn't satisfy me anymore.
 I had no idea that there were whole new worlds of gaming out there, but then I saw the web series TableTop and learned just how diverse my choices really were!
 I particularly loved that there were fantasy options and that the fantasy elements were integral to the gameplay rather than just window dressing for something traditional (like Lord of the Rings Monopoly).

 While there is a bit of a learning curve, Elder Sign didn't disappoint me.
 Although I've gotten several new titles in the intervening months, Elder Sign is still one of my favorites, and I'd play it more often if it didn't take quite so much time to play.
 Although I find it very satisfying to handle the cards, tokens, and dice, it does take time to both set up and break down the game; I probably spend close to 15 minutes getting out and shuffling the different types of cards (common items, unique items, spells, mythos cards, and adventures), picking my characters and setting them up with stamina tokens, sanity tokens, and an initial complement of items and spells.
 Set-up time aside, I think it takes me about 90 minutes for an average game, which is a little long for a weeknight.

 What Makes Elder Sign Unique?